-The final person-level weight WTDPER98 was developed in three stages.
-A person level weight for Panel 3 was created, including both an adjustment for nonresponse over time and poststratification, controlling to Current Population Survey (CPS) population estimates based on five variables.
+The person-level weight PERWT99F was developed in three stages.
+A person level weight for Panel 4 was created, including both an adjustment for nonresponse over time and poststratification, controlling to Current Population Survey (CPS) population estimates based on five variables.
 Variables used in the establishment of person-level poststratification control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, and other); sex; and age.
-Then a person level weight for Panel 2 was created, again including an adjustment for nonresponse over time and poststratification, again controlling to CPS population estimates based on the same five variables.
-When poverty status information derived from income variables became available, a 1998 composite weight was formed from the Panel 2 and Panel 3 weights by multiplying the Panel weights by .5.
+Then a person level weight for Panel 3 was created, again including an adjustment for nonresponse over time and poststratification, again controlling to CPS population estimates based on the same five variables.
+When poverty status information derived from income variables became available, a 1999 composite weight was formed from the Panel 3 and Panel 4 weights by multiplying the Panel weights by .5.
 Then a final poststratification was done on this composite weight variable, including poverty status (below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) as well as the original five poststratification variables in the establishment of control totals.

-3.2.1 MEPS Panel 2 Weight
+3.2.1 MEPS Panel 3 Weight

-The person level weight for MEPS Panel 2 was developed using the 1997 full year weight for an individual as a "base" weight for survey participants present in 1997.
-For key, in-scope respondents who joined a RU some time in 1998 after being out of scope in 1997, the 1997 family weight associated with the family the person joined served as a "base" weight.
-The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as poststratification to population control figures for December 1998.
-These control figures were derived by scaling back the population totals obtained from the March 1998 CPS to reflect the December, 1998 CPS estimated population distribution across age and sex categories as of December, 1998.
+The person level weight for MEPS Panel 3 was developed using the 1998 full year weight for an individual as a "base" weight for survey participants present in 1998.
+For key, in-scope respondents who joined a RU some time in 1999 after being out of scope in 1998, the 1998 family weight associated with the family the person joined served as a "base" weight.
+The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as poststratification to population control figures for December 1999.
+These control figures were derived by scaling back the population totals obtained from the March 1999 CPS to reflect the December, 1999 CPS estimated population distribution across age and sex categories as of December, 1999.
 Variables used in the establishment of person level poststratification control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, and other); sex, and age.
-Overall, the weighted population estimate for the civilian, noninstitutionalized population on December 31, 1998 is 270,114,457.
-Key, responding persons not in-scope on December 31, 1998 but in-scope earlier in the year retained, as their final Panel 2 weight, the weight after the nonresponse adjustment.
+Overall, the weighted population estimate for the civilian, noninstitutionalized population on December 31, 1999 is 273,003,778.
+Key, responding persons not in-scope on December 31, 1999 but in-scope earlier in the year retained, as their final Panel 3 weight, the weight after the nonresponse adjustment.

-3.2.2 MEPS Panel 3 Weight
+3.2.2 MEPS Panel 4 Weight

-The person level weight for MEPS Panel 3 was developed using the MEPS Round 1 person-level weight as a 'base" weight.
+The person level weight for MEPS Panel 4 was developed using the MEPS Round 1 person-level weight as a 'base' weight.
 For key, in-scope respondents who joined a RU after Round 1, the Round 1 family weight served as a "base" weight.
-The weighting process included an adjustment for nonresponse over Round 2 and the 1998 portion of Round 3 as well as poststratification to the same population control figures for December 1998 used for the MEPS Panel 2 weights.
-The same five variables employed for Panel 2 poststratification (census region, MSA status, race/ethnicity, sex, and age) were used for Panel 3 poststratification.
-Similarly, for Panel 3, key, responding persons not in-scope on December 31, 1998 but in-scope earlier in the year retained, as their final Panel 3 weight, the weight after the nonresponse adjustment.
+The weighting process included an adjustment for nonresponse over Round 2 and the 1999 portion of Round 3 as well as poststratification to the same population control figures for December 1999 used for the MEPS Panel 3 weights.
+The same five variables employed for Panel 3 poststratification (census region, MSA status, race/ethnicity, sex, and age) were used for Panel 4 poststratification.
+Similarly, for Panel 4, key, responding persons not inscope on December 31, 1999 but in-scope earlier in the year retained, as their final Panel 4 weight, the weight after the nonresponse adjustment.